How to Create an eBook From Scratch in 2021

 Any formatting you had in your document will be erased, and that’s perfect.
 (Just be sure to make a copy of your original, in case you mess it up!)

 Next, you want to create a new document for your eBook.
-Just copy and paste your stripped-back material into it, like this:
+Just copy and paste your stripped-back material into it.

 Keeping up?
 Cool.
 Let’s build this eBook.